chili-chiu/napari-tutorial/napari quick start.md

 This tutorial is for napari first-timers to give them a quick glance of what napari does, and give it a try right away.
 We will cover:

 - Installation
+- Open napari
 - Open an image
-- View the image in 2D/3D
+- Image display adjustment
-- Manually add points to label cells
+- Manually label the cell
 - Make an animation

-Along the way, you will see how to access napari functions from Python code and from GUI - though for different purposes, one method might be easier than another.
+Along the way, you will see how to access napari functions from [Python code](https://napari.org/api/stable/index.html) and from GUI - though for different purposes, one method might be easier than another.
+This quick start guide will not cover ALL possible methods but just some ways to perform basic tasks.
+For the more complete guide, please visit [napari.org](https://napari.org/).

 You will also see some examples of plugins.
-The core napari viewer focuses on domain-agnostic functions i.e.<TO DO>
+The core napari viewer focuses on domain-agnostic functions such as layer controls.
+Analyses and domain specific functions, such as reading a special file format and image segmentation, live in the realm of [plugins](https://www.napari-hub.org/).

 ** This tutorial uses napari 0.4.13. <br>